Burst-Computing/openwhisk-deploy-kube-burst/README.md

-# Deployment in k8s for Openwhisk for Burst Invocation
+# Deployment in k8s for BurstWhisk

 This repo contains little modifications from the original Openwhisk deployment in Kubernetes.
 The main modifications are: